 - The overall change in Common Fund

-- Change in membership and categories (including S categories) across the diocese and the effect of caps / collars applied
+- Change in regular worshippers and categories (including S categories) across the diocese and the effect of caps / collars applied

-Why has our parish share increased substantially, but our membership has been constant for the last few years?
+Why has our parish share increased substantially, but our regular worshippers has been constant for the last few years?

-This is usually because the parish had new members and joiners in the last two years (see example 4 in the Worked Examples document which you can download below).
+This is usually because the parish had new regular worshippers and joiners in the last two years (see example 4 in the Worked Examples document which you can download below).